 – Apart from this, there are more actions available compared to SharePoint designer workflow actions and also we can customize with CSS.

 – We can do everything in the browser itself, we don’t not any external software.

 – We can not have state machine workflows in the SharePoint designer but it is possible in Nintex workflow.

 – We can communicate on Twitter, Facebook, and Yammer also.

 – We can use Nintex workflow app in mobile devices also.

 – We can easily develop multi-level approval workflows, Lazy approval workflows, scheduled workflows etc.

 – Working with Nintex Forms for Office 365

 We can easily add Nintext Workflow for Office 365 app to our Office 365 SharePoint online site from SharePoint store.
 Open your SharePoint online site, then click on Add an app.
-In the Your Apps page, click on SharePoint Store in the left side.
+In the Your Apps page, click on SharePoint Store on the left side.
 Here search for “Nintex Workflow for Office 365”.
 Then click on Add to add Nintex workflow.
-They provides a full featured 30-day trial which you can add to test the functionality.
+They provide a full-featured 30-day trial which you can add to test the functionality.